 In 2018 we reviewed both 30-minute files in each hour, for a total of 48 files per 24-hour period.
 Data review for 2018 was time-consuming and onerous due to the number of fish milling in front of the SONAR, and we were only able to review 29% of the recorded SONAR imagery over the season (Table 3.2).
 Because of the immense quantity of SONAR files, and the amount of time it took to process and review each 30-minute file, in 2019 we initiated a subsampling design to enable the project team to review portions of nearly every day in the entire period of steelhead passage.
 In 2019 - 2023 the first 30 minutes of each hour were processed and reviewed for fish migration, while a subset of days was fully reviewed (60 minutes of each hour) as time allowed.
 Another subset of days was double, or triple, reviewed to compare fish counts and lengths among each year’s two or three data reviewers.
 Table 3.2 shows what percentage of the total hours were reviewed each year (from Feb 1 - June 15), and what percentage of that period the SONAR was operating and collecting data.

-Table 3.2: What percentage of time between February and mid-June that the SONAR was operational, and how much of the total time was reviewed, 2018 - 2023.
+Table 3.2: The percentage of time between February and mid-June that the SONAR was operational, and how much of the total time was reviewed, 2018 - 2023.